danieljordanviray/danieljordanviray.github.io/index.md

 On a mission to learn and build artificial intelligence.

-Visit danieljordanviray.tech for a less-technical version of this blog.
+This is the technical version of the blog with code, linked to my Github.